 Synthetic pesticides and other inorganic chemicals on lawns also harm pets.
 Significant increases in cancer have been found in dogs that were exposed to chemically treated lawns.
 One study showed a 70% increase in canine malignant lymphoma when exposed to conventional lawn pesticides.
 Dogs – who love to play, run, and roll in the grass – often take the chemicals indoors with them, further increasing the impact.
 Unlike shoes, which can be removed, and clothes, which can be washed, dogs’ paws and fur often retain the chemicals for extended periods of time.

-What Does An Organic Lawn Care Program Involve?
+What does an Organic Lawn Care Program involve?

 Perform a Soil Test First

 Each landscape is different, and each lawn is different.
 Treating them with a one-size-fits-all fertilizer does not take into account the individual needs of each lawn.
-A soil test will check the pH levels and the amount of various nutrients in your soil, especially levels of N (nitrogen), P (phosphorus), and K (potassium).
+A soil test will check the pH levels and the levels of various nutrients in your soil, especially levels of N (nitrogen), P (phosphorus), and K (potassium).
 The soil test might also check for lime, sulfur, and other elements.

 This is why the first step we take in organic lawn care is to come to your property and administer a soil test.
-We need to know what nutrients are lacking and which are in abundance.
+We need to know which nutrients are lacking and which are in abundance.
 Both too little and too much of one nutrient can have ill effects.
-It’s kind of like vitamins - if you are lacking Vitamin D in your diet, taking more Vitamin C is not going to heal the core issues.
+It’s kind of like vitamins – if you are lacking Vitamin D in your diet, taking more Vitamin C is not going to heal the core issues.
 Similarly, if your lawn is low on magnesium and you treat it with a general fertilizer that contains a lot of nitrogen, your lawn is going to have issues and is not going to thrive.